kernelstub/Saxon/README.md

 | Windows | Visual Studio C++ Build Tools |
 | Linux | WebKit2 GTK + build tools for Tauri |

-Absolutely!
-I can make a concise Markdown section for your project that lists the dependencies and how to install them on different systems.
-Here's an example:

 ## Dependencies

 Before running this project, make sure the following dependencies are installed: